Stas-Kuprienko/dental_web_project/readme.md

 ###### Backend Module
 The backend module consists of two sub-modules: core and webapp.
 - Core Module
   The core module contains the main logic of the application.
 It handles the recording and storage of works, sorting works by month, and calculating income.
+Also, it accesses the database.
 - Webapp Module
   The webapp module serves as the REST API for the application.
 It handles authentication using JWT (JSON Web Tokens) and provides servlets for interacting with the frontend module.